zaaves/My-work-quick-mobiles/README.md

 - Designed and implemented **customer-side UI** in React with reusable components.
 - Integrated SEO optimization (Helmet tags) and performed Lighthouse audits, improving page SEO score and performance by ~30%.
 - Built **backend APIs (Node.js, Express, MongoDB)** to manage users, products, and Q&A packages.
 - Integrated **multi-step forms** for device selling with dynamic question rendering.
+- Implemented **lazy loading & code-splitting techniques**, improving the performance and reducing initial load time by ~35%.
 - Handled **file uploads (documents, images)** and validation on backend.
 - Implemented **secure authentication & OTP flow** using Nodemailer.
 - Engineered dynamic product listings (brands, packages, categories) with search, filtering, and pagination, boosting user experience and scalability.